-Time: 1-6 hours | Location: Outdoors Unleash the spirit of curiosity and deepen your students' connection with nature through this awareness and observation lesson.
-Participate in challenges that sharpen awareness and encourage creativity through the art of nature journaling and sketching.
-Students will draw observations, sketch tracks, and record their reflections in a personal nature journal.
+Time: 1-6 hours | Location: Outdoors

+Unleash the spirit of curiosity and deepen your students' connection with nature through this awareness and observation lesson.
+Participate in challenges that sharpen awareness and encourage creativity.
+Students will draw what they see, sketch tracks, and record their reflections in a personal nature journal.